tpanati/DollarBot/README.md

 # DollarBot - Because your financial future deserves the best!

 You wake up, brew a fresh cup of coffee, and start your day.
 You're excited because today is the day you take control of your finances like never before.
 How?
-Say hello to FinBot, your ultimate financial companion.
+Say hello to DollarBot, your ultimate financial companion.
 With simple commands, it transforms your financial story into one of motivation, empowerment, and control.

 And the best part?
-FinBot is your multi-platform financial sidekick, available on both Discord and Telegram.
+DollarBot is your financial sidekick, available exclusively on Telegram.
 That means no matter where you are, it's there to assist you in recording your expenses seamlessly.
 <hr>
 <p align="center">
 <a><img width=500